s2011579/s2011579/README.md

-- 👋 Hi, I’m @s2011579
+- 👋 Hi, I’m Kobayashi Hayato.
-- 👀 I’m interested in YUTAKANAKURASHI
+- 👀 I’m interested in HCI.
-- 🌱 I’m currently learning Flask

 <!---
 s2011579/s2011579 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.